MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/lightweight-pooling-server-configuration-option.md

 ---
 title: "lightweight pooling Server Configuration Option | Microsoft Docs"
-description: Learn about the lightweight pooling option.
-See how it can provide better throughput in symmetric multiprocessing environments with excessive context switching. ms.custom: "" ms.date: "03/02/2017" ms.prod: sql
+description: 'Learn about the "lightweight pooling" option.
+See how it can provide better throughput in symmetric multiprocessing environments with excessive context switching.' ms.custom: "" ms.date: "03/02/2017" ms.prod: sql